kuznetsow42/VND/README.md

-Reddit-like Django rest api with JWT auth and report system.
+API for Reddit-like website using Django Rest framework with JWT auth and report system.